uiuc-sst/minicourse/README.md

-# minicourse
+# 2020 minicourse
-coding and sharing examples for the SST group minicourses
+Coding and sharing examples for the 2020 speech tools minicourse.